*We were invited to the Sea Life Centre free of charge for the purpose of this review, however, all opinions are my own

-So, when the Sea Life Centre invited us over to their Blackpool aquarium recently to check out the new Rainforest Adventure zone, I rounded up the kids (I use the word ‘kids’ loosely here as they are now fully fledged teenagers) and we headed off a little road trip to the seaside.
+So, when the Sea Life Centre invited us over to their Blackpool aquarium recently to check out the new Rainforest Adventure zone, I rounded up the kids (I use the word ‘kids’ loosely here as they are now fully fledged teenagers) and we headed off on a trip to the seaside.

 We arrived at around 11am on a Saturday morning and parked up just behind the Sea Life Centre, close to the Tower and Coral Island.
 There were plenty of spaces and we paid around £6 for the day which was reasonable.
 Five minutes later, we were at the Sea Life Centre and it was already getting busy with eager families waiting at the ticket desk.
-After a quick bag check (a sad necessity), we were swiftly handed our tickets, a map and began our little adventure.
+After a quick bag check, we were swiftly handed our tickets, a map and began our little adventure.

 The Sea Life centre is laid out in zones and first up was the Rockpool.
 It was a little crowded with younger children happily interacting and holding Hermit Crabs and Starfish so we didn’t hang around here long.
-We wandered through the Atlantic Depths and Quayside zones, boasting octopus, lobster, crabs, more starfish, clownfish (oh hey Nemo) and even a bizarre green eel that looked positively prehistoric.
+We wandered through the Atlantic Depths and Quayside zones, boasting octopus, lobster, crabs, more starfish, clownfish and even a bizarre green eel that looked positively prehistoric.

 Megan and I spent a good ten minutes mesmerised with our faces pressed up against the glass and yet I still can’t tell you much else about her (the eel, not Megan.
-We got chatting to a member of staff who explained that ‘it’ was a she and had only been in that particular tank for a few days so was a little shy) but it’s worth the trip just to see this magnificent creature alone!
+We got chatting to a member of staff who explained that ‘it’ was a she and had only been in that particular tank for a few days so was a little shy) but it’s worth the trip just to see this magnificent creature alone.

 The Stingray Adventure was my personal favourite part of the Sea Life Centre.
 There’s even a cool viewing area where you can go up into a little dome and watch the rays swimming by; Adam seemed to enjoy this immensely!
-It was actually a really therapeutic zone to be in and we spent at least an hour exploring this particular section.
+It was actually a therapeutic zone to be in and we spent at least an hour exploring this particular section.

 Eventually, we got to the Rainforest Adventure and spotted a tank full of piranhas.
 I’ve always loved these fish, despite their notoriously terrifying reputation.
 As a child, my family spent a lot of time at Pendlebury Children’s Hospital and they had a little tank of piranhas there that I remember vividly.